swedenconnect/technical-framework/ELN-0606 - Entity Categories for the Swedish eID Framework.md

-For a Service Provider requesting discovery its metadata entry is scanned for Entity Category identifiers of the type Service Entity Category and Service Property.
+For a Service Provider requesting discovery its metadata entry is scanned for Entity Category identifiers of the type Service Entity Category, Service Contract and Service Property.
 The algorithm then iterates over all Identity Providers found in the metadata repository for the federation.
 The discovery process SHOULD display Identity Providers as a plausible choice, if and only if, they have declared;

--   at least one of the Service Entity Category identifiers declared by the Service Provider, and
+-   at least one of the Service Entity Category identifiers declared by the Service Provider,

+-   at least one of the Service Contract identifiers declared by the Service Provider (provided the Service Provider has declared at least one), and

 -   all of the Service Property identifiers declared by the Service Provider.